imjoy-team/ImJoy/docs/docs/api.md

 ## Asynchronous programming

 All ImJoy API functions are asynchronous.
-This means that when a `ImJoy API` function is executed, it will not return the result immediately but instead return a object called `promise`.
+This means when a `ImJoy API` function is executed, ImJoy will not block the execution ultil the function return the result, in stead, it will return a object called `Promise`, then you can decide to wait for the result or set a callback function.

-For example, if you popup a dialog to ask for user input, a synchronous program will block the execution until the user close the dialog.
-However an synchronous program will return the `promise` object even if the user haven't close the dialog.
+For example, if you popup a dialog to ask for user input, in many programinig languages (synchronous programing), the code exectuion will be blocked until the user close the dialog.
+However an asynchronous program will return the `promise` object even if the user haven't close the dialog.

 Since every API call is asynchronous and non-blocking, a certain plugin can easily call multiple other plugins for performing tasks simultaneously without using thread-like techniques.